Caracas: Transportation

 The Caracas Metro has been in operation since 27 March 1983, with four lines, 47 stations and about 10 more to be constructed.
 It covers a great part of the city and also has an integrated ticket system that combines the route of the Metro with those offered by the Metrobús, a bus service of the Caracas Metro.
-In 2010, the first segment of a new aerial cable car system opened, Metrocable which feeds into the larger metro system.
+In 2010, the first segment of a new aerial cable car system opened, Metrocable, which feeds into the larger metro system.

 Buses are the main means of mass transportation.
 There are two bus systems: the traditional system and the Metrobús.
 Other transportation services include the IFE train to and from the Tuy Valley cities of Charallave and Cúa; the Simón Bolívar International Airport, the biggest and most important in the country; the metro additional services Caracas Aerial Tramway and Los Teques Metro (connecting Caracas with the suburban city of Los Teques); and the Generalissimo Francisco de Miranda Air Base used by military aviation and government airplanes.

-Highways and main roads
+Roads and highways

-The largest concentration of road networks in the country is in the Caracas region and its surroundings, with a large network of highways and avenues in the Metropolitan District and urban, suburban and interurban roads.
-The road network has become a great crossroads between the West, the East and the Center of the country.
-Not very advantageous role for a city saturated with population and vehicles of all kinds, both from the same city and from its immediate area of influence (La Guaira State, Valles del Tuy, Guarenas-Guatire, Altos Mirandinos) and from other areas of the country.
+The largest concentration of road networks in Venezuela is in the Caracas region and its surroundings, with a large network of highways and avenues in the Metropolitan District, as well as other urban, suburban and interurban roads.
+The city's road network has become a major crossroads between the western, eastern, and central regions of the country, causing traffic congestion problems as the city is already saturated with vehicles from both within the city and from its immediate area of influence in La Guaira and Miranda, as well as from more distant parts of Venezuela.

-Currently, a link is being built that will connect the Central Regional highway (at km 31) with the Gran Mariscal de Ayacucho highway (Kempis sector), in order to serve as a spillway to the city of Caracas and neighboring Guarenas and Guatire, so that vehicles that go from east to west or center, and vice versa, do not have the need to enter Caracas.
-The route of this highway would be from the vicinity of the Charallave airport, passing through Santa Lucía and going up to the Kempis area (between Guatire and Caucagua).
+Currently, a link is being built that will connect the Central Regional highway (at km 31) with the Gran Mariscal de Ayacucho highway (Kempis sector), in order to serve as a spillway to the city of Caracas and neighboring Guarenas and Guatire, so that vehicles that go from east to west or center, and vice versa, do not have to enter Caracas.
+The route of this highway would extend from the vicinity of the Charallave airport, passing through Santa Lucía and going up to the Kempis area (between Guatire and Caucagua).

-Traffic in the Caracas Region is very congested, since it is the city with the largest number of cars in the country, causing traffic jams at any time in the city and being over-saturated at peak hours, where Caracas residents last up to 3 hours to get out of congestion.
+Traffic in Caracas is heavily congested due to the high population density and large number of vehicles, causing traffic jams at any time in the day.
+Peak rush hour traffic is particularly bad, where vehicles can take up to 3 hours to get out of the congestion.

-Since 1986 a mysterious black substance referred to as La Mancha Negra (The Black Stain) has oozed from roads has caused many car accidents killing multiple people.
+Since 1986, a mysterious black substance referred to as La Mancha Negra (The Black Stain) has oozed from roads has caused many car accidents killing multiple people.